 The mobile operators (Three, EE, O2 and Vodafone) have have stated that they have no current plans to change their mobile roaming policies.

 The government has legislated to protect consumers from unexpected charges from 1 January 2021.
 This is to ensure that obligations on mobile operators to apply a financial limit on mobile data usage while abroad is retained in UK law.

 The limit has been set at £45 per monthly billing period (currently €50 under EU law).
 This means you cannot continue to use mobile data services when roaming unless you actively chose to continue spending.
 The government has also legislated to continue to ensure that consumers receive alerts when they are at 80% and 100% data usage.

 If you live in Northern Ireland

-To help address this issue, the government has passed legislation that in the event of no deal, UK law will retain the EU Roaming Regulation provisions that operators must make information available to their customers on how to avoid inadvertent roaming in border regions.
-And that operators must take reasonable steps to protect their customers from paying roaming charges for inadvertently accessing roaming services.
+The government has passed legislation to ensure that operators continue to make information available to their customers on how to avoid inadvertent roaming in border regions from 1 January 2021.
+Operators will also continue to be required to take reasonable steps to protect their customers from paying roaming charges for inadvertently accessing roaming services.